minvws/nl-covid19-notification-app-coordination/architecture/traffic-analysis-mitigation-with-decoys.md

 Additional scenarios to take into account are:

 * When the user opens the key upload screen, the app does a /register call and caches the labConfirmationID and the confirmationKey until the expiration of these, at 6AM next morning.
-If the user opens the screen more than once on a day and eventually uploads his keys, the time between the /register call and the /postkeys call may be much longer than some seconds or minutes.
+If the user opens the screen more than once on a day and eventually uploads their keys, the time between the /register call and the /postkeys call may be much longer than some seconds or minutes.

 * The first call (to /register) might fail due to communications failure or server failure, resulting in one or even more retries.

 * The second call (to /postkeys) might fail due to communications failure or server failure, resulting in one or even more retries.

-* The user may change his mind about uploading his keys after the /register call has been made.
+* The user may change their mind about uploading their keys after the /register call has been made.
 Then the /postkeys call will not be invoked.

 # Equal request and response message lengths